Tailoring aggregation behavior of shamrock-shaped non-fullerene acceptors via an isomerisation strategy enables high-performance organic solar cells

 Abstract

-End-group halogenation strategy in banana-shaped Y-series non-fullerene acceptors (NFAs) play a crucial role in the development of organic solar cells (OSCs).
+The end-group halogenation strategy in banana-shaped Y-series non-fullerene acceptors (NFAs) plays a crucial role in the development of organic solar cells (OSCs).
 Compared to fluorinated end-groups, chlorinated end-groups offer advantages such as simpler synthesis, lower cost, and higher open-circuit voltage (VOC).
-In this study, we replaced the benzothiadiazole (BT) unit in Y-series molecules with an acenaphtho[1,2-b]quinoxaline imide (AQI) structure and utilized IC-p2Cl and IC-o2Cl isomers as end-groups respectively to synthesize two shamrock-shaped NFAs, AQI16 and AQI17.
-Further investigations revealed that the substitution position of chlorine atoms plays a critical role in modulating the π-π stacking and crystallinity of the materials.
+In this study, we replaced the benzothiadiazole (BT) unit in Y-series molecules with an acenaphtho[1,2-b]quinoxaline imide (AQI) structure and utilized IC-p2Cl and IC-o2Cl isomers as end-groups, respectively, to synthesize two shamrock-shaped NFAs, AQI16 and AQI17.
+Further investigations revealed that the substitution position of chlorine atoms plays a critical role in modulating the π–π stacking and crystallinity of the materials.
 Besides, end-group isomerization significantly influences the photophysical and photovoltaic properties of the materials.
-D18:AQI16 combination achieved an outstanding power conversion efficiency (PCE) of 17.90%, which is obviously higher than that of AQI17 based device (15.14%).
+The D18:AQI16 combination achieved a power conversion efficiency (PCE) of 17.90%, which is obviously higher than that of the AQI17 based device (15.14%).
 This work highlights the impact of isomerization caused by halogen substitution positions on the photovoltaic properties of shamrock-shaped NFAs.